 - Embolization, or the “movement of the entire filter or fracture fragments to the heart or lungs”

 - The IVC filter failing to catch blood clots at all

 In essence, not only might the device fail to operate as expected, but it could also travel or break into pieces inside a patient.
-The FDA recommended that doctors warn their patients about the potential risks, and they remove the filter as soon as possible once a patient no longer needed it.
+The FDA recommended that doctors warn their patients about the potential risks associated with these IVC filters.

 In July of 2015, the FDA issued a letter to C.R.
 Bard, the manufacturers of multiple IVC filter lines and removal kits.
 The gist of the letter claims that the company is marketing their products without proper clearances, “that the methods used in, or the facilities or controls used for, their manufacture, packing, storage, or installation are not in conformity with the current good manufacturing practice requirements of the Quality System regulation,” and that they fail “to establish and maintain procedures for receiving, reviewing, and evaluating complaints” at various centers.